jordansissel/experiments/ruby/dns-resolving-bug/README.md

 * I don't think this is a bug, but it is a difference: Note the string encoding differences between 1.8.7 and 1.9 modes (both MRI and JRuby).
 1.8 uses octal, 1.9 uses hex when displayed.

+### Resolv::DNS is better, right?

 * There's wildly inconsistent results in both Socket.gethostbyname and in Resolve::DNS.
 * In MRI and Socket.gethostbyname: 1.8 yields only one address family, 1.9 yields both.
 * In MRI and Resolv::DNS: 1.8 yields both address types, 1.9 yields only one.

 WTF.
-There's so much inconsistency, there's no point in filing patches because I still have to provide work arounds for the older versions people still have in production (where "older versions" includes ruby 1.9.3, too).
+There's so much inconsistency, there's no point in filing bugs or patcheS because I still have to provide work arounds for the older versions people still have in production (where "older versions" includes ruby 1.9.3, too).

 ## Data